pytorch/ao/docs/source/index.rst

 Welcome to the torchao Documentation
 =======================================

-`**torchao** <https://github.com/pytorch/ao>`__ is a ibrary for custom data types & optimizations.
+`**torchao** <https://github.com/pytorch/ao>`__ is a library for custom data types & optimizations.
 Quantize and sparsify weights, gradients, optimizers & activations for inference and training using native PyTorch.
 Please checkout torchao `README <https://github.com/pytorch/ao#torchao-pytorch-architecture-optimization>`__ for an overall introduction to the library and recent highlight and updates.
 The documentation here will focus on 1.
 API Reference 2.
 Developer / Researcher Contribution Guide 3.
 Tutorials.

 ..
    .. grid:: 3